Glossary of Business Insurance Terms

 Slander is a type of defamation.
 It's a statement of false information that damages someone's reputation, exposes them to public hatred and ridicule, or causes a loss of income.

-It is not the same as offering a negative opinion.
-Declaring that you don't like someone would not be considered slander.
-Falsely accusing someone of a crime would be considered slander and a defamation of character.
+It's not the same as offering a negative opinion.
+Declaring you don't like someone wouldn't be considered slander.
+However, falsely accusing someone of a crime would be considered slander and a defamation of character.

 To prove that something is slander, it must meet certain criteria: